Victoria Parkopaedia

 Oral History Interviews

 The Library collects and commissions oral history interviews with people who are living or have lived/worked within the Town of Victoria Park.
 The interviews cover many topics including family life, growing up, school days, local businesses, local organisations such as churches, the war years, transport, occupations, romance, and much more.
-To discover a little piece of our history in the voice of those who have lived it, check out Victoria Park Voices - available via the library catalogue..
+To discover a little piece of our history in the voice of those who have lived it, check out Victoria Park Voices - available via the library catalogue and our website

 Park names (meaning of)